Best Things To Do In Paris

 The Pantheon

 Neoclassical style and inspired by the Roman Pantheon, is one of the main buildings of the Latin Quarter.
 Its subway galleries or its high vault are the main attractions of the guided tour that can be done inside, but seeing it from the outside and, incidentally, walk the streets of this area is worth it.
+Get to know everything there is to see in the area with one of the best tours of the Latin Quarter.

-Book tickets for the Pantheon of Paris
+Book tickets for the Pantheon in Paris

 14. Climb the observation deck of the Montparnasse Tower